 A tobacco cessation program can provide an overall treatment program that follows the United States Public Health Service guidelines for tobacco use cessation.
 Members may have more success with a coordinated program.
-Look for Moda Health's partner tobacco cessation program in Member Dashboard under the myHealth tab, or contact Customer Service.
+Look for Moda Health's partner tobacco cessation program in the Member Dashboard, or contact the Health Navigator team.